-In accord with prior work, we expected to observe a redundancy gain for two targets compared to one target in a target detection task because more targets in the search display leads to faster detection (Krummenacher, et al., 2001; Miller, 1982).
-However, we expect that target discrimination task performance may differ based on the perceptual and attentional requirements of fine discrimination (Bravo & Nakayama, 1992; Flowers & Garner, 1971; Garner & Flowers, 1969; Schopper et al., 2019) (Exp.
-1), the strength of perceptual grouping imposed by the ratio of target and homogeneous target/distractor ratio (Exp.
-2) and the contribution of differential perceptual or response activation associated with different targets (Exp.
-3).
+In accord with prior work, we expected to observe a redundancy gain for two targets compared to one target during target detection because more targets in the search display leads to faster detection (Krummenacher, et al., 2001; Miller, 1982).
+However, we expect that discrimination task performance may differ based on the perceptual and attentional requirements of feature discrimination (Bravo & Nakayama, 1992; Flowers & Garner, 1971; Garner & Flowers, 1969; Schopper et al., 2019) (Experiment 1), the strength of perceptual grouping (Experiment 2) and the contribution of differential perceptual or response activation associated with different targets (Experiment 3).

 Experiment 1: How do two odd-colored targets affect visual detection and discrimination?